Legal name change

 By mail:

-• Make a photocopy of a current, government issued photo ID, such as a valid state driver’s license or U.S. passport.
+Make a photocopy of a current, government-issued photo ID, such as a valid state driver’s license or ID, U.S. passport, military identification, certificate of naturalization, or alien registration card.

-• Cost: $25 by check or money order, payable to “General Treasurer of RI”.
+Payment of $25 in the form of a check or money order, payable to “General Treasurer, State of Rhode Island”.

 Rhode Island Department of Health - Office of Vital Records